Skip To Main Content

 In-Depth Narrative Assessments

 Wildwood School uses narrative assessments twice yearly to provide detailed feedback on students’ work and learning in connection to the grade-level standards in each of their core subject areas, as well as about their social and emotional development.
+Assessments of mastery levels reflect a synthesis of formative and summative, formal and informal assessments that illustrate the student’s learning trajectory.

 These written reports become the basis for goal setting for future learning and are the catalyst for a fluid and ongoing conversation about the student’s varied interests, strengths, stretches, and abilities.
+They also serve as a permanent and official record of student learning.

 Powerful Reflective Practices

-Students are encouraged to reflect on themselves as learners throughout their K-12 journey.
 Students in kindergarten and 1st grade are asked to choose pieces of work to share at their parent/teacher conferences, and starting in 2nd grade, students begin to attend conferences in person, sharing work samples and talking about their strengths and stretches within each academic area.

 In the 5th grade and continuing through middle and upper school, conferences are student-led, allowing students to articulate their evolving understanding of their learning, a process that deepens in scope and complexity as they progress through each grade level.
+Conferences are the scaffolding for the Gateway presentations in 8th and 10th grade and the Senior Exhibitions in 12th grade.

 Wildwood's assessment process combines in-depth narrative assessments with powerful, student-led reflective practices.